 NAHA works with Feeding America to provide meats, canned and fresh veggies, fruits, bread, etc. to Native American families currently suffering from food insecurities and hunger on a daily basis.
 More often than not, Americans don’t think of “hunger” or “food insecurity” as an issue in the US; it’s typically envisioned in far-away places.

-However, two of the poorest counties in the US are on the Crow Creek and Pine Ridge Reservations of South Dakota.
+However, two of the poorest counties in the US are on the Crow Creek and Pine Ridge Reservations.
 Unemployment is over 80% in this region, and with that comes malnutrition and medical conditions caused by poor diet such as diabetes and heart disease.

 Thanks to generous donors, NAHA is fighting to end the vicious cycle of poverty and hunger with education and emergency food supplies, as well as basic life necessities such as clothing, heating assistance and other emergency programs.
 They are committed to making an impact on the healthcare issues facing Native American families every day.